morleythomas/milcon_data_scrub/README.md

 5% contingency is assumed to be included within the contract original budgets.
 So this 5% is manually stripped from the original contract amounts before cost overruns are calculated.

-## Directory

-### `notebooks`

-- `01: Extract Dataset From Raw Sheets.ipynb` - This notebook extracts the data from each of the source excel files, and homegnises the column headings.
-Exports a total sheet of all rows of data.

-- `02: Explore raw data structure.ipynb` - This notebook takes a closer look at the available features in the data, and reduces the set to contracts that can be uniquely identified. (i.e., removing rows where it is vague wether or not multiple rows belong to the same contract, or different ones)

-- `03: Create dataset for analysis.ipynb` - This notebook takes the unique contracts (after they had been manually coded into subtype and subtype 2) and "pivots" them, such that each row matches to a single contract, where cost and schedule updates are included in different columns.
-In this notebook, outliers or nonsensical data points
-(such as negative durations) are inspected and sometimes trimmed from the dataset.

-- `04: Descriptive analysis.ipynb` - Visualisations and descriptive statistics on the final dataset.

-### `data`

-#### `datasets`

-- `all-contracts.csv` - Total full dataset after scraping together from raw milcon files
-- `all-unique-contracts.csv` - Dataset with vaguely named contracts removed, leaving contracts which we can be sure are unique
-- `unique-contracts-coded.xlsx` - Spreadsheet containing manually encoded categories for each unique contract in `all-unique-contracts-dataset.csv`
-- `dataset-for-overrun-analysis.csv` - Final dataset for analysis.
-All data entries aggregated so that each row reflects a single project, with overrun data at different stages entered in to different columns.

-#### `raw_data`

-### `plots`

-Exports of visulisations produced in analysis that are used by this document.